mrccnt/php-vagrant-dev-box/README.md

 ### Logs

-The collected logs in the directory `log` will be automatically rotated on a daily basis using ubuntus `logrotate` mechanism.
+The collected logs will be automatically rotated on a daily basis using ubuntus `logrotate` mechanism.
 Files will be kept for 7 days.

 ### Temp